 Chapters have always been local entities.
 Internet technology, however, opens doors and builds bridges that allow ASHI members who, until now, have found it impractical to travel to local chapter meetings.

 Isn't NOVA ASHI already doing this?

 The Northern Virginia Chapter has initiated a related, but very disimilar, project.
 NOVA has begun simulcasting its meetings.
 These are local meetings of a local chapter held in a brick and mortar building.
-Virtual ASHI holds meetings online through a webconferencing platform.
+The OMG holds meetings online through a webconferencing platform.
 It specifically does not have a local flavor.